How to Work Remotely Successfully and Efficiently

-Once I established a good sleeping schedule, I needed to move other things around.
+Once I established a good routine, I needed to move other things around.
 I start my workday at 9 am, so I needed to make sure I could fit the things I needed to in the hour between waking and working.
 Being honest, again, I am a slow mover in the morning and don’t do well during the day if my morning was rushed.
-To accommodate my tendencies, I no longer try to fit getting ready, coffee, quiet time (something I value too much to rush, so I moved to my evenings), and breakfast all before I start work.
+To accommodate my preferences, I no longer try to fit getting ready, coffee, quiet time (something I value too much to rush, so I moved to my evenings), and breakfast all before I start work.

 Instead, I wake up to my alarm, start my coffee pot, and get ready.
-But while I’m getting ready, instead of drinking coffee, I drink water.

 (I know this all seems like a lot of detail, but the details make all the difference.)

-After I have gotten ready for the day (pro-tip #3: dress like you are going to work every day), I grab a cup of coffee and set to work on my laptop in my home office.
+After I have gotten ready for the day (pro-tip #3: dress like you are going to work every single day), I grab a cup of coffee and set to work on my laptop in my home office.
 (Pro-tip #4) If you don’t have a home office, make yourself one (whether it be a little nook in your house or a room you’ve dedicated as your office), because this is essential to separating work-life from home-life when they are physically the same.